TrungDuong-Nguyen/Sweep-Heuristic-for-VRP/README.md

 The red lines show the path of a vehicle that starts from the depot and passes successively through all the clients within the group before returning to the depot.

-By applying the Sweep Heuristic algorithm, we get 6 groups of clients.
+By applying Sweep Heuristic algorithm, we get 6 groups of clients.
 So, we need 6 vehicles to make the delivery.
 The table below shows the number of clients in each group and the aggregate distance covered by each vehicle.

 |Group| I | II | III | IV | V | VI |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|